 New way of looking at value creation

 As a frontrunner in sustainability, AkzoNobel wants to have a positive impact on the society at large.
 Using the 4D P&L method of AkzoNobel, they are able to quantify their impact on environment, economy and society.
 It goes further than the calculation of conventional profit or environmental impacts of a company.
-In this project, we monetized Natural, Financial, Social and Human Capital creation of part of AkzoNobel’s Pulp & Performance Chemicals bleaching production in 2014, as well as of the full value chain of a relevant consumer product: the production of a book.
+In this project, we monetized Financial, Social, Human and Natural Capital creation of part of AkzoNobel’s Pulp & Performance Chemicals bleaching production in 2014, as well as of the full value chain of a relevant consumer product: the production of a book.

 This Capital Accounting 4D P&L is a multi-dimensional representation of value creation is very new and offers various opportunities.
 AkzoNobel will use the results to identify possible improvements along the value chain and in strategic decision making.